The Collingsworth Family

 The Collingsworth Family is a Southern Gospel/Inspirational group started by Phil and Kim Collingsworth and features their family as the group.
 They are currently signed to gospel label Gaither Music Group.
-Phill and Kim have 4 Children (Brooklyn Rose), (Courtney Noel), (Phillip Jr.), and (Olivia Diane).
-Phill and Kim have 6 Grandchildren and is expecting the 7th in July of 2023.
-Emma, Winston, Theo, Noah, Wellington, and Mia.
-They travel around the United States to sing about Jesus!
+Phil and Kim have four children: Brooklyn Rose, Courtney Noel, Phillip Jr., and Olivia Diane.

 History

 Phil and Kim both came from a Christian upbringing.
 They met in high school and married upon graduating high school.
 Kim recalls, “We had our first date when I was 16, and he was 21.
 Poor guy, he had to wait on me to grow up.
 We were so in love and really wanted to get married.
 So, I decided to cram four years of high school into three so I could graduate from high school in 1986.
 The same year he would graduate from college.
 That plan worked well.”

 Ministry

-Phil and Kim Collingsworth started in the music ministry when they were musicians at a church camp in Petersburg, Michigan, in August of 1986.
+Phil and Kim Collingsworth began their music ministry career in August 1986, when they were musicians at a church camp in Petersburg, Michigan.
 The two performed as a duo for 14 years, balancing gigs with raising children and Phil’s job at a life insurance agency.
-In 2000, they made the decision to tour full time.
-That’s also when their children — 10, 9, 6 and 2 at the time — became permanent members of the act.
+In 2000, they decided to tour full-time.
+That's also when their children — 10, 9, 6 and 2 at the time — became permanent members of the act.

 Phil and Kim have provided music presentations for church camps and extended-length revival campaigns.
 They have also held the positions of Minister of Music at Hobe Sound Bible Church in Hobe Sound, FL, and Director of the Music Division at Union Bible College and Seminary in Westfield, Indiana.
 Phil was Dean of Enrollment Management at his alma mater, God's Bible School and College, Cincinnati, Ohio.